slerman12/UnifiedML/README.md

 [comment]: <> (For GPU support, you may have to [pip install Pytorch]&#40;&#41; depending on your CUDA version.)

 Depending on your CUDA version, you may need to install Pytorch with CUDA via pip from here: [pytorch.org/get-started](https://pytorch.org/get-started/locally/).
 For example,
-> **CUDA 11.6**:
->
-> `pip3 install torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/cu116`
+> **CUDA 11.6 Example:**: `pip3 install torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/cu116`

-And you're done, essential dependencies are now successfully installed. :tada:
+Essential dependencies are now successfully installed. :tada:

 [comment]: <> (For CUDA 11+, also try:)